vaidya-ashval/Steamlit-Financial-Dashboard/README.md

 # Steamlit-Financial-Dashboard

-This project is a **Python** programming assignment where I constructed a dashboard to present the financial data extracted from **Yahoo Finance** service together with some financial analyses.

-**Tools and Technologies used** --
+## Tools and Technologies used
 Python
 Streamlit Python Library
 Spyder IDE

+## About
+This project is a **Python** programming assignment where I constructed a dashboard to present the financial data extracted from **Yahoo Finance** service together with some financial analyses.

 The dashboard includes the following tabs: